 The floor plan of the Capitol is a cross within a square and the Rotunda, 112 feet tall, is located at the intersection of the arms of the cross in the center of the building.

 The theme of the Rotunda is “Virtues of the State”.
 The eight winged figures in the dome form a celestial rose representing civic and sacred virtues: Temperance, Courage, Justice, Wisdom, Magnanimity, Faith, Hope and Charity.
+The three wall murals portray ways that citizens use labor and virtue to build a better state and world.

 The large marble floor mosaic in the center of the Rotunda floor is “Earth as the Life-giver” and surrounding her are symbols of Water, Fire, Air and Soil.
 Prehistoric life of Nebraska is shown in the border surrounding the elements.